Christian Walker Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks ninth in MLB.

-- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.82).
+- The Padres' 3.84 team ERA ranks sixth across all league pitching staffs.

+- Padres pitchers combine to give up 138 home runs (1.1 per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.